labsyspharm/minerva-public-website/docs/usage/tutorial.md

     - A colored underline will automatically appear when the marker name in the narrative description matches a marker in the currently active “channel groups” legend.
     - **Optionally**, you can add outgoing links on the marker names in the narrative description that lead to the GeneCard for the corresponding markers.

-      {: .fs-5 }
-      {: .fw-300 }
-       See how to set up the links on the [Frequently Asked Questions](../FAQ.md#i-see-links-on-cell-type-and-marker-names-in-some-minerva-stories-how-can-i-add-it-to-my-story) page.
+    > *See how to set up the links on the [Frequently Asked Questions](../FAQ.md#i-see-links-on-cell-type-and-marker-names-in-some-minerva-stories-how-can-i-add-it-to-my-story) page.*

 <img src="https://user-images.githubusercontent.com/9781588/110496681-bcd53700-80c3-11eb-95b3-3923aeff347f.png" align="middle" style="border: 1px solid black" width="800px" />